sigridjineth/anthropic-assignment/SCRIPTS.md

 ### Narration (35s)

-> "After the call, two things happen.
+> *(Transition to post-call view)*
 >
-> First, the full interview is automatically archived to `interview_records` — you saw it in the available skills.
-It stores complete call transcripts for future reference.
+> "Call's done.
+Now watch what happens.
 >
-> Second, PostCall Agent proposes skill updates.
-It detected a pattern: fintech + Memory = emphasize compliance persistence.
+> First — see 'Interview Archived'?
+The full transcript is saved to `interview_records`.
+Every call becomes searchable knowledge for future conversations.
 >
-> When I click Approve, the app saves this learning to the skill's `learnings/` folder.
-In production, you'd wire this to a GitHub PR workflow for team review.
+> Second — this is where it gets interesting.
+PostCall Agent analyzed the conversation and **proposed a skill update**.
 >
+> Look: 'Memory + Compliance Pattern.
+For fintech, compliance-critical data should persist in Memory.'
+It detected a pattern from this specific call and is suggesting we codify it."
+>
+> *(Point at Approve button)*
+>
+> "When I click Approve, this learning saves to `learnings/` folder.
+In production, you'd wire this to a GitHub PR — team review before it goes live.
+>
+> This is the flywheel: **Calls generate knowledge.
+Knowledge improves future calls.**
+>
-> To be clear: **Platform provides the primitives** — `container.skills`, `code_execution`. **My app provides everything else** — orchestration, state management, this UI."
+> And to be crystal clear: **Platform provides the primitives** — `container.skills`, `code_execution`. **My app provides everything else** — the orchestration, the state, this UI, the Git integration."

 ---